-Scheduled domestic flights will continue to operate at Queenstown Airport (ZQN) under Alert Level 1.
-At the moment, there are no scheduled international flights and the international terminal remains closed.
+Scheduled domestic flights are operating at Queenstown Airport (ZQN) under Alert Level 2.
+There are currently no scheduled international flights, and the international terminal remains closed.

 This page will be updated regularly.

 - Give yourself more time.
-From check-in to boarding, please be prepared for things to take a little longer than usual, so please give yourself plenty of time to arrive and get through our airport.
+It might take a little longer than usual to get through the airport, so please give yourself plenty of time from check-in to boarding your flight.

-- Access to the terminal is open to the public, including meeters and greeters.
-We ask that you observe the Alert Level 1 protocols.
+- Access to the terminal is open to the public, including anyone meeting and greeting.
+Please remember to follow Level 2 protocols.

-- Maintain good hygiene and please use the hand sanitiser stations around the terminal.
-Rubbish bins for the disposal of face masks and tissues are available throughout the terminal.
+- Please maintain good hygiene and use the hand sanitiser stations around the terminal.
+Rubbish bins for the disposal of face masks and tissues are also available throughout the terminal.

 - The airport terminal opens 2 hours prior to the first domestic flight and closes 30 minutes after the last domestic flight.